-In determining the fair value of its investments, the Organization uses appropriate valuation techniques based on available inputs.
+Fair Value Measurements - Continued - In determining the fair value of its investments, the Organization uses appropriate valuation techniques based on available inputs.
 The Organization maximizes its use of observable inputs and minimizes the use of unobservable inputs when measuring fair value.
 Accordingly, when available, the Organization measures fair value using Level 1 inputs because they generally provide the most reliable evidence of fair value.
 If market data is not readily available, fair value is based upon other significant unobservable inputs such as inputs that reflect the Organization's own assumptions about the inputs market participants would use in valuing the investment.
 As required, investments valued using unobservable inputs are classified to the lowest level of any input that is most significant to the valuation.
 Thus, a valuation may be classified as Level 3 even though the valuation may include significant inputs that are readily observable.

 Resale Store Inventory - The Organization's Resale Store sells predominantly donated materials to the public.
-Donated inventories on hand at year end are valued at estimated fair market value.
+Donated inventories are valued at fair value based on their expected selling price.
 Purchased inventories are valued at the lower of cost or net realizable value.

 Construction In Progress - Construction in progress represents costs incurred to build or rehabilitate homes for eventual sale to qualifying families.
-Once completed, the homes will be sold, and the cost of homes sold will be recorded.
+Once completed homes are sold, the accumulated cost attributable to each home sold is charged to expense as cost of homes sold.